melissawm/acquire-docs/docs/tutorials/configure.md

 ```

 # Update Configuration Settings
-None of the configuration settings are updated in `Runtime` until the `set_configuration` method is used.
+None of the configuration settings are updated in `Runtime` until the `set_configuration` method is called.
 We'll be creating a new `Properties` object with the `set_configuration` method.
-For simplicity, we'll use `config` for the name of that object as well, but note that `new_config = runtime.set_configuration(config)` also works here.
+For simplicity, we'll reuse `config` for the name of that object as well, but note that `new_config = runtime.set_configuration(config)` also works here.

 ```python
 # Update the configuration with the chosen parameters